s-panferov/awesome-typescript-loader/README.md

 `awesome-typescript-loader` loader was created mostly to speed-up compilation in my own projects.
 Some of them are quite big and I wanted to have full control on how my files are compiled.
 There are three major points:

-1) awesome-typescript-loader (atl) uses dependency resolution to build modules dependency graph at early stages.
-This speeds up build process in some corner cases (minimizes module resolutions, minimizes `createProgram` calls), but adds a lot of additional complexity.
-Also it can re-emit all related files which is also useful in some corner cases.

-2) atl has first-class integration with Babel and enables caching possibilities.
+1) atl has first-class integration with Babel and enables caching possibilities.
 This can be useful for those who use Typescript with Babel.
 When `useBabel` and `useCache` flags are enabled, typescript's emit will be transpiled with Babel and cached.
 So next time if source file (+environment) has the same checksum we can totally skip typescript's and babel's transpiling.
 This significantly reduces build time in this scenario.

-3) atl is able to fork type-checker to a separate process, which also speeds-up some development scenarios (e.g. react with react-hot-loader)
+2) atl is able to fork type-checker and emitter to a separate process, which also speeds-up some development scenarios (e.g. react with react-hot-loader)
 So your webpack compilation will end earlier and you can explore compiled version in your browser while your files are typecheked.

 ## Configuration